-Dr. Carroll is married to Joy (Carpenter) Carroll, and the couple live together in Owensboro with their four daughters, Merrie Katherine, Julianna, Zoe Fiona, and Scout, with their two dogs, Brie and Sonnet, their four birds, and their 100 koi, all of them, children, dogs, birds, and fish, female!
+He is married to Joy (Carpenter) Carroll, and the couple live together in Owensboro with their four daughters, Merrie Katherine (12), Julianna (10), Zoe Fiona (8), and Cora Scout (5), with their two dogs, Brie and Sonnet, their four birds, and their 100 koi, all of them, children, dogs, birds, and fish, female!

 The Rev. Catherine C. Carlisle joined in ministry with the First Presbyterian Church of Owensboro in the fall of 2013.
 Kate, a lifelong Presbyterian, hails from Louisville, Kentucky.
 She is a graduate of Haverford College, where she majored in Physics, and Yale Divinity School.